Baptistemontan/leptos_i18n/docs/book/src/usage/02_context.md

 ## Note on island

-If you use the `experimental-island` feature from Leptos this will not work and cause an error on the client:
+If you use the `experimental-islands` feature from Leptos this will not work and cause an error on the client:

 ```rust
 #[component]